vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 ## Configure roles and permissions

-To comply with Zero Trust, we recommend that you configure Azure RBAC based on the resources that are allowed to your users instead of providing them with access to the entire Microsoft Sentinel environment.
+To comply with Zero Trust, we recommend that you configure Azure RBAC based on the resources that are allowed to your users instead of providing them with access to the entire environment.

 For more information, see [Grant a user access - Portal](/azure/role-based-access-control/quickstart-assign-role-user-portal) and [Plan roles and permissions](overview-plan.md#plan-roles-and-permissions).